 1.2.
-Media representatives need to be accredited to be able to work at any REW events.
+The media need to be accredited to be able to work at any REW events.

 1.3.
-In their professional activities, media representatives must respect the rights and legitimate interests of REW participants and staff and comply with generally accepted ethical standards.
+In conducting their professional activities, the media must respect the rights and legitimate interests of REW participants and staff and comply with generally accepted ethical standards.

 1.4.
-The number of media representatives that may take part in the REW is limited because the organizers wish to provide all media representatives with the most convenient working environment and quick access to all the required resources, given the limited infrastructure capacity available at the event venue.
+The number of media representatives that may take part in the REW is limited because of the organizers’ desire to ensure for all media the most convenient working environment and quick access to all the requisite resources, given the substantial interest in the event on the part of the media and the limited infrastructure capacity available at the event venue.

 1.5.
-The REW organizing committee may increase the quota upon official request by a media organization, subject to a well-founded reason for such increase.
+The REW Organizing Committee may increase the quota based on an official request from a media organization, subject to there being a well-justified reason for such increase.

 2.1.
 Accreditation procedure

-- Both Russian and international media representatives may file a REW registration application, subject to the following:
+Both Russian and international media may file a REW registration application, subject to the following:

-- Russian media organizations must be registered with the Federal Service for Supervision in the Area of Telecommunications, Information Technology and Mass Communications (hereinafter Roskomnadzor);
+- Russian media organizations must be registered with the Federal Supervisory Service for Telecommunications, Information Technology and Communications (hereinafter, ‘Roskomnadzor’);

-✔ if working permanently in the Russian Federation, must be accredited with the Russian Ministry of Foreign Affairs;
+– if working permanently in the Russian Federation, must be accredited with the Russian Foreign Ministry;

 ✔ newspapers – 3 (2 correspondents, 1 photographer);